zbirenbaum/copilot.lua/README.md

 When `auto_trigger` is `true`, copilot starts suggesting as soon as you enter insert mode.
 When `auto_trigger` is `false`, use the `next`, `prev` or `accept` keymap to trigger copilot suggestion.
+When `trigger_on_accept` is `false`, the keypress will be passed to the buffer as-is, instead of triggering completion.

 To toggle auto trigger for the current buffer, use `require("copilot.suggestion").toggle_auto_trigger()`.